 We will, where possible, acknowledge receipt of your complaint within two working days of receiving it and provide you with details of how your complaint will be dealt with.

 FOURTEEN has a panel of experienced members of Chambers which considers any written complaint.
-Within 4 working days of your letter being received, the head of the panel will appoint a member of the panel to investigate it.
+The head of the panel will appoint a member of the panel to investigate it.
 The person you are complaining about will never be involved in investigating your complaint.
+You will be informed as soon as possible of the name of the barrister appointed to investigate your complaint.

 At FOURTEEN, we will not usually deal with complaints that fall outside the Legal Ombudsman’s one-year time limits – please see “Complaints to the Legal Ombudsman” below.